"THINKING OUTSIDE THE BOX'

 soldier is all but obsolete.
 With the integration

 HUD and UAV technology the risk are lessened;

-will be the dominant combat force of the future.
+However the Army fully equipped with ATV’s, Snowmobiles and Light Hovercraft will be the dominant combat force of the future.

 [Click photos to see videos]

 SportVue HUD Helmet technology is now available to the public.
 We are bringing this affordable solution to patrol security, law enforcement and the military at a fraction of the past costs.
 Envision this RF based HUD technology working for your troops.